Dieter Wolke

 Dieter Wolke (born 19 March 1957) is Professor of Developmental Psychology and Individual Differences at the University of Warwick, Department of Psychology, and at the Division of Health Sciences at Warwick Medical School since 2006.
 In 2020, he was named by the British Psychological Society for Distinguished Contributions to British Developmental Psychology award.
 He has also been named as a highly cited researcher, ranking in the top 1% of citations in Web of Science by Clarivate every year since 2018.

 Early life and education

 Wolke was born in Aschendorf (Germany) as the youngest of three children.
 His parents were refugees during the second world war from Pomerania (now Poland).
 He grew up in Papenburg and studied psychology with Philosophy, Anthropology and Physiology at the Christian Albrecht-University of Kiel (Germany) from 1976 to 1979 when he had a year abroad as a research student in the Thomas Coram Research Unit at the Institute of Education, London (UK) supported by the German Academic Exchange Service.
 From 1980 to 1982 he continued his post graduate studies at the Christian Albrecht-University Kiel (Germany) and graduated with a Dipl-Psych degree.
-He earned his Doctorate of Philosophy as part-time student from the University of London Faculty of Science (Institute of Education) in 1989.
+He earned his Doctorate of Philosophy as a part-time student from the University of London Faculty of Science (Institute of Education) in 1989.